Gewinum/epam-automation-final-task/README.md

 # Read before you scroll
+Before reviewing my task please look that in task description I had to use only CSS locators which means XPath locators weren't needed

 So basically this can successfully run on edge and firefox.
 Chrome also works, choose any you're comfortable with.

 Tests work both on Linux and Windows, test on anything you want